 How does the Lif3 technology work?
 It uses a unique combination of several layers of microwave-absorbing materials.
 It also has a thing called a “passive coupler” that redirects radiation away from your head and body, with virtually no impact on your cell phone signal.

 There’s another reason why this is important to me personally.
 My father, a non-smoker and marathon runner, was diagnosed with Stage 4 lung cancer at the age of 61 and died half a year later.
 While I’ll likely never know for sure what was behind his illness, which went undetected for so long because he was otherwise healthy as a horse, I suspect strongly it was related to something in his environment, possibly chemicals with which he worked as a young man.
+Coming into close and constant contact with these types of chemicals can build up issues over time, without it being seen to by a professional, e.g. a pulmonologist, then there is a chance that these can grow and result in various types of cancers.

 My point is that things that we assume are innocuous can, in fact, turn out to be devastating for our health.
 How else would we explain things like asbestos and shoe-store X-ray machines?
+I have heard that some people, who work for companies that come into contact with asbestos, have been required to read this guide from somewhere like Storemasta to find out how they can limit their contact with this mineral by storing it safely.
+Yes – that’s how dangerous it can be.

 So until we know for sure how our favourite tech devices might affect us, I strongly encourage that you #GetCellSmart and look into the issue.
 Better yet, order your family Lif3 Smartchips to ensure you’re covered.